Bhaybhiisparks/Assignments/README.md

-# Week 3 CSS fundamentals
+# Week 5 NodeJS Task: Introduction To NodeJS

-A simple portfolio website with the following information:
+A portfolio having the following HTML pages:
-An about me section, a contact page, a services section, a home page containing my hobbies, priorities and other skills.
+1. Home: The homepage should contain your data (bio).

+2. Contact: The contact page contains links to my social media.

+3. About: The about me page contains brief information about me.

+ Created a server using the HTTP module.
+ Create routes that render the HTML pages created on a browser.
+The base URL of your app renders the homepage.
+There is a /home route that redirects to the base of your app.

 ## Authors